jdevinney/bale_old/src/other_serial/C/unionfind.md

 ## unionfind

 ### Definition
-Use the unionfind data structure to implement the union of disjoint sets approach to finding the connect components in a simple graph.
+We use the unionfind data structure to implement the union of disjoint sets approach to finding the connect components in a simple graph.

 ### Algorithms